Param-Harrison/kidzode/public/courses/pixel-heroes/input_validation.md

 # Handle User Mistakes

-Make programs that don't crash when users type wrong things!

-## The Problem
+Sometimes people type the wrong thing.
+Let's make our programs handle mistakes nicely instead of crashing!

-This crashes if you type "hello":
+**The Problem:** This crashes if someone types "hello" instead of a number:
 ```python
 age = input("How old are you? ")
 age_number = int(age)  # CRASH!
 ```

-## The Solution

-Check first!
+**The Solution:** Check first, then convert!

 ```python
 age = input("How old are you? ")